ahmedmoustafa/ALS/ALS.md

-As expected, the forward reads are typically of higher quality for most of the read length, but for the reverse read, the quality drops about half-way through the read length (\~ starting from the 100th nucleotide)
+As expected, the forward reads are typically of higher quality for most of the read length, but for the reverse read, the quality drops about half-way through the read length (starting approximately from the 100th nucleotide)

 ### Filtering and Trimming